 “She doesn’t want it.”
 It was the barest of whispers, but Baphrem caught it.

 Baphrem gripped the man’s shoulder hard enough that he flinched.
 “She’s dying, Maddias.
 If we don’t do anything, she’ll die.
 Do you think she wants that?”
-When Maddias cringed, Baphrem changed tactics.
+Maddias cringed, causing Baphrem to change tactics.
 “I will not let her die.”

 “Who did…who did this to her?”
-His voice broke at the end and Baphrem squeezed his arms with some understanding.
+His voice broke at the end and Baphrem squeezed his arms in understanding.

 “Later.
 First, we have to take care of her.
 Let me help her, Maddias.”

 It was only a small, uncertain nod, but it was the only affirmation Baphrem needed.
-He moved to the bed and, with careful arms, picked Teil up.
-She didn’t wake or even make noise but he could hear her breath.
-It was faint, but it was most definitely there.
+He moved to the bed, and with careful arms picked Teil up.
+She didn’t wake or even stir, but he could hear her breath.

 “Which tree?”
-Klias asked moving ahead of him.
+Klias asked, moving ahead of him.

 “By my laren.”
 Baphrem’s answer was resolute.
 With Klias at his side, they walked out of the healer’s hall and towards his home.